 Stepping on this island, in the city of Avalon, is like stepping into a European village.
 Avalon is an ideal place to spend the day away from the hustle and bustle and experience an entirely different side of California.

 The Catalina Express offers direct service back and forth from the mainland to the island via three different ports.
 There are multiple sailings each day.
-Because we had just returned from a cruise, we decided to journey to Catalina via the Long Beach Port, and we returned to the Port of San Pedro to have better access to our hotel that night.
+Because we had just returned from a cruise, we decided to begin our journey to Catalina via the Long Beach Port.
+We returned to the Port of San Pedro that night to have better access to our hotel that night.